MrWolvwxyz/BeMyTranny/README.md

 2. Inside the folder, activate the virtualenvironment.
 DO: $ source web/venv/bin/activate

-You will vidn (venv) before the line
+You will find (venv) before the line

 Then: